MitoSegNet/MitoS-segmentation-tool/README.md

-# MitoSegNet segmentation tool documentation
+# MitoS segmentation tool documentation

 ---

-### The MitoSegNet segmentation tool an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.
+### The MitoS segmentation tool an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.

 ---

-## Before running the MitoSegNet segmentation tool
+## Before running the MitoS segmentation tool

-If you have a CUDA-capable GPU (all Nvidia GPUs from the G8x series onwards, including GeForce, Quadro and Tesla), then you will need to download the GPU-enabled version of the MitoSegNet.
+If you have a CUDA-capable GPU (all Nvidia GPUs from the G8x series onwards, including GeForce, Quadro and Tesla), then you will need to download the GPU-enabled version of the MitoS.
 You will furthermore have to download and install CUDA 10.0 and cuDNN 7.6.1.

-If you do not have a CUDA-capable GPU then you can alternatively download the CPU-enabled MitoSegNet, which will run without CUDA or cuDNN.
-Be aware that running the MitoSegNet on the CPU will be, depending on your CPU performance, slower than the GPU version and it is not recommended to use this version for training on large data as this will likely take very long.
+If you do not have a CUDA-capable GPU then you can alternatively download the CPU-enabled MitoS, which will run without CUDA or cuDNN.
+Be aware that running the MitoS on the CPU will be, depending on your CPU performance, slower than the GPU version and it is not recommended to use this version for training on large data as this will likely take very long.

-To get the best possible experience and results, we recommend to download the GPU-enabled MitoSegNet segmentation tool.
+To get the best possible experience and results, we recommend to download the GPU-enabled MitoS segmentation tool.

 ### Installing CUDA 10.0